 Unless otherwise agreed, no operations will be permitted within areas identified as CA-1 on the Project Map and/or flagged with orange/white and blue/black candy striped flagging and/or behind "Area Controlled" signs.

 Limited Operating Period

-Limited operating periods (LOPs) apply to the operations within all project areas as follows, unless waived by the Forest Service.
+Limited operating periods (LOPs) described below apply to the operations within all project areas as designated on the Project Map, unless waived by the Forest Service.